Helens1997/Group-WSSS/README.md

 The training experiments are conducted using PyTorch 1.4.0 with four NVIDIA RTX 2080Ti GPU with 11GB memory per card.

-+ Please install PyTorch 1.4.0 first
++ Please install PyTorch 1.4.0

 Other minor Python modules can be installed by running